 Yay you probably just got engaged! congrats on locking the deal.
-It’s safe to say that you are now on the search for the perfect photographer to capture your wedding day.
+It’s safe to say that you are now on the hunt for a wedding photographer that will capture your incredible wedding day.

 You’ve come to the right place, I’m here to help make this process easier and as pain-free as possible.
-So that at the end of this you’ll land the perfect photographer for you.
+So that at the end of this you’ll have the confidence and knowledge on landing the perfect photographer for your unique wedding day.

-Starting you off with a bang, my biggest suggestion is being crystal clear, on the kind of memories you want to create and remember.
-This is not about your dress, wedding colours, or sitting plan,etc it’s about your memories and experiences.
+Starting you off with a bang, my biggest suggestion is being crystal clear, on the kind of memories you memories and experiences you want to create.

 Is it having the most luxurious meal? celebrate with the closest people in your life? or throw the best party ever? maybe it’s being surrounded by nature? or going on an adventure on your day? whatever that would be what kind of experience do you want to create?

-By answering this question you’ll end up learning what emotions do you want your wedding photos to convey? your love for fashion/ arts?
-This might be capturing the excitement and the nerves before the ceremony? is it people laughing and mingling and remembering the love and support that surrounded you that day? do you want to remember the party and everyone having a blast? maybe it’s bringing you back to the best meal you’ve had made by a private chef? or when your dad gave you away, as he tears up.
-Whatever this might be what memories are the most important thing for you to be captured.
+By answering this question you’ll end up learning what emotions you want your wedding photos to convey? your love for fashion/arts?
+This might be capturing the excitement and the nerves before the ceremony? is it people laughing and mingling and remembering the love and support that surrounded you that day? do you want to remember the party and everyone having a blast? maybe it’s bringing you back to the best meal you’ve had made by a private chef?

 This also varies from different photographers but here are some things that might be included in a wedding package; printing & web-resolution photos, online gallery, engagement, second shooter, USB, customer wooden box with prints, wedding album, timeline help, exclusive wedding guide, to name a few.